Kielder Water Voles

 Mink numbers at Kielder are now thought to be very low with few being spotted by rangers in recent years, but water voles do not travel long distances so it is difficult for them to re-colonise mink-free areas.

-Alongside the reintroduction the project will run an educational programme for schools local to the donor populations and the reintroduction sites as well provide interpretation in Kielder and run events about water voles.
+Alongside the reintroduction, project officers ran an educational programme for schools local to the donor populations and the reintroduction sites.
+Interpretation was installed at Kielder Castle and Kielder campsite.